DewaSRY/REVOU-FINAL_PROJECT-BACKEND/README.md

 2. `poetry run flask run` or `script/flask_run.bat` for windows # run the app
 3. `poetry run pytest -s` or `script/test.bat` for windows # test the app
+4. `poetry run pytest --cov` or `script/cov.bat` for windows # see test coverage
-4. `poetry show --tree` # show all dependency use on this app
+5. `poetry show --tree` # show all dependency use on this app

 ## Api document appearance